google/zetasql/docs/procedural-language.md

     "INSERT INTO Books (title, publish_date)", "VALUES('Middlemarch', 1871)"
   );

--- save the publish date of the first book, Hamlet, to a variable called -- first_date
+-- save the publish date of the earliest book, Hamlet, to a variable called -- first_date
-EXECUTE IMMEDIATE "SELECT publish_date FROM Books LIMIT 1" INTO first_date;
+EXECUTE IMMEDIATE "SELECT MIN(publish_date) FROM Books LIMIT 1" INTO first_date;

 /*------------------+------------------*
  | title            | publish_date     |